ellertj/ellertj.github.io/_posts/2023-12-31-top-10-movies-I-watched-in-2023.md

 hadn't seen most of his other films.
 I decided to fix that, first by watching _The Grand Budapest Hotel_.
 I thought it was a good movie, but I didn't love it as much as I thought I would.
-I thought that maybe I'd outgrown the Wes Anderson quirky aesthetic, or that it works better in the stop-motion style and doesn't come across as well in live action.
+I thought that maybe I'd outgrown the (now TikTok famous) Wes Anderson quirky aesthetic, or that it works better in the stop-motion style and doesn't come across as well in live action.
 [_The French Dispatch_](https://www.imdb.com/title/tt8847712/)
 completely changed my mind.
-The eccentric art style thing worked for me, and I liked the anthology format a lot.
+The eccentric style worked for me, and I liked the anthology format a lot.
 My favorite story was _The Concrete Masterpiece_, with Benicio del Toro, L&eacute;a Seydoux, Adrien Brody, and Tilda Swinton.